Beyond the Suit: Why Executive Chair Breathability Matters

 Understanding the link between material science, musculoskeletal health, and professional composure is essential for any modern executive looking to optimize their workspace.

-The Physiology of Thermal Stress and Cognitive Decline
+The Physiology of Thermal Stress and Focus

 The "Damp Back" Phenomenon